evalapplydotorg/tblm-private/content/posts/2013-07-10-amy-and-the-question-of-before.md

 ---
-title: Amy and the Question of Before – by Mohit Parikh
+title: 'Amy and the Question of Before'
 author: "Mohit Parikh"
 type: post
 date: 2013-07-10T19:03:38+00:00